Could Your Home Indoor Air Be Polluted? How To Clean It Up

 WHO called air pollution “the world’s largest single environmental health risk” (March 25, 2014).
 We may have up to 500 times more pollution inside, than outside!

-Luckily there’s much more we can do about our indoor air pollution, than what we’re able to control in our outdoor air pollution, as well.
+Luckily, there’s much more we can do about our indoor air pollution, than what we’re able to control our outdoor air pollution, as well.

-And since most of us spend over 90 percent of our time inside, it’s critically important to address the issues.
+And since most of us spend over 90% of our time inside, it’s critically important to address the issues.

 Volatile Organic Compounds (VOC’s)

-Toxic gases, including formaldehyde, carbon, chlorine, fluorine, toxic forms of ozone, nitrogen oxides, and other chemicals offgas from personal-care products, cleaning supplies, carpet, paint, lumber and building supplies, and furniture.
+- Toxic gases, including formaldehyde, carbon, chlorine, fluorine, toxic forms of ozone, and nitrogen oxides

 And the vast majority of indoor air filters do nothing to eliminate these chemical pollutants, even if they do a reasonable job of cleaning up particulates.